InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/webpack.md

 The *itk-wasm* Emscripten modules are loaded and executed **asynchronously** and **on demand**.
 This means the client only download the content it needs and the user does not experience interruption of the main user interface thread during computation.
 However, a few extra configuration steps are required since the modules are not bundled by Webpack.

 The `CopyPlugin` copies *itk-wasm* Emscripten modules to distribute along with your Webpack bundle.
-In this example, we copy all *image-io*, and *mesh-io*, and *polydata-io*.
+In this example, we copy all *image-io*, and *mesh-io*.
 In your project, you may want to copy only the *image-io* or a subset of the *image-io*, based on your needs.
 We also copy the *web-workers*, which asynchronously perform IO or run processing pipelines in a background thread.

 To change the location of the *itk-wasm* web worker and Emscripten modules, set the Webpack `resolve.alias` setting as described in the Karma configuration below.